Azure/azure-kusto-microhack/README.md

 [render operator - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/renderoperator?pivots=azuredataexplorer)

 #### Task 10: Create bins and visualize time series
 Write a query to show a timechart of the number of records over time.
-Use 1 day bins (buckets).
-Each point on the timechart represent the number of devices on that day.
+Use 10 minute bins (buckets).
+Each point on the timechart represent the number of devices on that bucket.

 [bin() - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/binfunction)